braughtg/test-pretext/README.md

   - Section titles should be Title Case
   - Use an “ing” word for sections that are actions tied to concepts (e.g. Forking the Upstream).

+## Terminology

+Use standard preTeXt terminology when refering to elements in the text.
+For example:
+- Chapter
+- Section
+- Exercises
+- Exercise
+- Task

 ## Authoring Section Files

 ### Typcial File Structure